Thank you to our patrons, supporters and sponsors.

 Our patrons and supporters

 We're fortunate to have many individuals, companies, trusts and foundations who have provided support and sponsorship.
-These include individual patrons Norman and Pam Murray, in memory of their sons Niall and Andrew, Tony Halligan, Craig Armour, Torquil Macnaughton, Charles Plowden, Simon Thomson, Alistair Gray (Renaissance & Company), Cargilfield School, Sir Bill and Janice Gammell.
-Supportive trusts and foundations include Cray Trust, the Cruden Foundation, the Bill McLaren Foundation, Gannochy Trust and the BJ Trust.
+These include individual patrons Norman and Pam Murray, in memory of their sons Niall and Andrew, Malcolm Thoms, Tony Halligan, Craig Armour, Torquil Macnaughton and Simon Thomson.

-We are also supported and sponsored by many businesses and organisations - including Brewin Dolphin, Cairn Energy and Scottish Equity Partners.
+We are also supported and sponsored by many businesses and organisations - including Brewin Dolphin, Cairn Energy, Scottish Equity Partners and Baillie Gifford.